 The point estimate for the odds ratio is 0.74.
 That is, patients with high LDL levels have 0.74 times the odds of death compared to patients with normal LDL levels.
 The 95% confidence interval for the odds ratio is (0.40, 1.34).
 Note this interval contains one, so it is possible that the odds of death are equal for both LDL groups.
 This is in agreement with chi-squared test preformed in question 5 that also assess the association between LDL levels and mortality.

+Appropriate analysis: 5 points.
+Response variable and comparison groups clearly defined.
+Point estimate, CI and p-values were all reported correctly.

+Reported association: 4 points.
+Interpretation of results is appropriate, but confidence interval interpretation needs to be elaborated.

+Total points 9

 Censored data analyses were used to evaluate the association between LDL levels and mortality across the entire study period.
 Kaplan-Meier curves were generated to visually the survival over time for each LDL group.
 Confidence intervals for the survival curves were also generated.
 We estimated the hazard ratio using Cox Proportional Hazard regression.
 The hazard curves were assumed to be proportional, however this assumption may not be valid.
 A 95% confidence interval was also calculated for the hazard ratio.
 Finally, a log-rank test was performed to test they hypothesis that the survival curves (or, equivalently, hazard curves) were equal for all time points.

 The Kaplan-Meier plot is shown below.
 Although the survival curves do overlap, particularly for early time points, survival for the high LDL group seems to be consistently higher compared to the normal LDL group.
 This difference is more apparent at later time points.
 However, the confidence intervals on the survival curves are overlapping so it is possible that the survival times are the same between LDL groups.
 The estimate yielded for the hazard ratio estimate 0.72.
 That is, the patients with high LDL have 0.72 times the risk of death compared to the patients with low LDL.
 The 95% confidence interval for the hazard ratio is (0.42, 1.23).
 Note this confidence interval contains 1, so it is possible that the LDL groups have equal risk of death.
 A p-value of 0.23 was yielded from the log-rank test.
 We, therefore, cannot reject the null hypothesis that the survival curves are unequal for all time points.
 This is consistent with our confidence interval generated for the hazard curve.

+Appropriate analysis: 5 points.
+Point estimate, CI and p-values were all reported correctly.
+Correct analysis performed.

+Reported association: 4 points.
+The null hypothesis was not stated correctly.

+Total points: 9

 I would use have assessed the association between LDL levels and 5-year all cause mortality by using censored data analyses as in question 7.
 Although it was valid to dichotomize death, we do lose some information when treating death as a binary variable.
 When looking at the survival curves as in question 7, we can see how the relationship between LDL and death changes over time as well as the overall relationship.

+Total points: 2.
+The mean is better understood than the hazards ratio, and more appropriate a priori.
+Missing information about the appropriateness of dichotomizing LDL levels.